IBM-Bluemix-Docs/apps/tutorials/tutorial_starter_kube.md

 4. Go to the URL in your browser.
 If the app is running, a message that includes `Congratulations` or `{"status":"UP"}` is displayed.

-FIf you are using the command line, run the [`ibmcloud dev view`](/docs/cli/idt?topic=cloud-cli-idt-cli#view) command to view the URL of your app.
+If you are using the command line, run the [`ibmcloud dev view`](/docs/cli/idt?topic=cloud-cli-idt-cli#view) command to view the URL of your app.
 Then, go to the URL in your browser.

 ## Next steps
 {: #next-steps-startkit-kube notoc}